kkrizka/endeavour_firmware/README.md

 An implementation of the Endeavour master is available in `vhdl/endeavour_master.vhd`.

 ## endeavour_master interface
 The endeavour_master entity is very dumb, with the software responsible for most of the work.
-It acts only as a (de)serializer for the morse code, with the Tx and Rx parts kept separate.
-This is to keep it simple and generic.
+It acts only as a (de)serializer for the morse code, with the Tx and Rx parts kept almost completely separate.
+The only interaction is that the send command also clears the datavalid flag.

 Generic ports